glycerine/monty/README.md

 # Monty

-Monty is a subset of Python, supplemented with much of the Go standard library which is called by reflection.
+Monty is a subset of Python, supplemented with the Go standard library which is called by reflection.

 Monty is derived from the starlark-go project by Google engineers